How Square KDS Can Help You Manage Orders With Or Without A Full POS

 Is The Square Kitchen Display System Right For You?

-Any type of eatery that uses Square as their POS can benefit from using a Square Kitchen Display System iPad in your back-of-house.
+All types of eateries or bars using Square as their POS can benefit from having a Square Kitchen Display System in their back-of-house.
 Square KDS is also an option for new restaurants or ghost kitchen startups that are looking for an affordable KDS only or POS with KDS, as well as restaurants looking to switch from a different system.

-With a starting price point of just $10/month, you’d be hard-pressed to find a more affordable iPad KDS system.
-As for the Square KDS hardware, all you’ll need is an iPad running iOS 13 or later.
+With a starting price point of just $20/month, you’d be hard-pressed to find a more affordable KDS system.
 However, it’s possible that restaurants with more complex needs could find Square’s KDS lacking in features.

 One final thing to note about Square KDS is that it only works using Square as your payment processor, so if you want to take payments with your own merchant account, then Square Kitchen Display System is not for you.

-Square for Restaurants is an excellent restaurant POS system overall, with a free option and the added bonus of being able to add Square KDS to your setup for a small fee.
+Square for Restaurants is an excellent restaurant POS system overall, with a free option and the added bonus of being able to add Square KDS to your setup for a small monthly fee.
 But Square is not the only game in town.
-If you want to check out other free restaurant point of sale software, read What You Should Know About Free Restaurant POS Software & How To Make The Best Choice.
+If you want to look at more free restaurant POS systems with KDS add-ons, check out other free restaurant point of sale software.